FreiraumIO/glitch-rest/README.md

-1) install this repo on a glitch as in https://glitch.com/edit/#!/hallowed-train - this will sync zoho data to firebase
+1) a) install this repo on a glitch as in https://glitch.com/edit/#!/hallowed-train - this will sync zoho data to firebase

+1) b) setup the right .env file (same values as later in step 4)

+1) c) configure zoho to send infos via webhook to glitch

 locally: